Source Code Bundles

-You will be charged for storage for parts that have been uploaded.
-Usage
+You will be charged for storage for parts that have been uploaded or copied.

-is counted from the time the upload is done.
+Usage is counted from the time the part is stored.
 When you call

 Large files do not require a SHA1 checksum on the entire file but Backblaze recommends one.

-If the caller knows the SHA1 of the entire large file being uploaded,
+If the caller knows the SHA1 of the entire large file being created,

 Backblaze recommends specifying the SHA1 in the fileInfo during the call to

 For each part of the large file, a SHA1 is required.
-You must provide a SHA1 checksum when you upload it, which is used to validate the data sent, and which is stored internally with that part.
+When uploading a part, you must provide a SHA1 checksum, which is used to validate the data sent, and which is stored internally with that part.

 When you download a large file, or a range of a large file, there is no checksum